sgreenlee11/EXOAzureFunction/README.md

     ClientID : The value of this item is the ClientID/Application ID from your Azure AD App Registration TenantName : The value of this item is the *.onmicrosoft.com domain for your tenant

+# Add Exchange Online Management Module to Function

+Dependancy Management can be used to ensure the Exchange Online Management module is available to your function.
+This can be done by adding the Preview version of the module using the requirements.psd1 file.
+More information can be found here: https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-powershell?tabs=portal#dependency-management

+Here is an example requirements.psd1 file:

+@{
+    'Az' = '4.*';
+    'ExchangeOnlineManagement' = '2.0.4-Preview2'
+}